mojohaus/versions/versions-maven-plugin/src/site/markdown/index.md

 * [versions:set-property](./set-property-mojo.html) can be used to set one or multiple properties to a given version from the command line.
 * [versions:use-releases](./use-releases-mojo.html) searches the pom for all -SNAPSHOT versions which have been released and replaces them with the corresponding release version.
-* [versions:use-next-releases](./use-next-releases-mojo.html) searches the pom for all non-SNAPSHOT versions which have been a newer release and replaces them with the next release version.
+* [versions:use-next-releases](./use-next-releases-mojo.html) searches the pom for all non-SNAPSHOT versions for which a newer release is available, and replaces them with the next release version.
 * [versions:use-latest-releases](./use-latest-releases-mojo.html) searches the pom for all dependencies using *release* versions (i.e. not SNAPSHOT and not versions ending with a year-month-day suffix) and replaces them with the latest *release* version.
-* [versions:use-next-snapshots](./use-next-snapshots-mojo.html) searches the pom for all non-SNAPSHOT versions which have been a newer -SNAPSHOT version and replaces them with the next -SNAPSHOT version.
+* [versions:use-next-snapshots](./use-next-snapshots-mojo.html) searches the pom for all non-SNAPSHOT versions for which a newer -SNAPSHOT version is available, and replaces them with the next -SNAPSHOT version.
-* [versions:use-latest-snapshots](./use-latest-snapshots-mojo.html) searches the pom for all non-SNAPSHOT versions which have been a newer -SNAPSHOT version and replaces them with the latest -SNAPSHOT version.
+* [versions:use-latest-snapshots](./use-latest-snapshots-mojo.html) searches the pom for all non-SNAPSHOT versions for which a newer -SNAPSHOT version is available, and replaces them with the latest -SNAPSHOT version.
-* [versions:use-next-versions](./use-next-versions-mojo.html) searches the pom for all versions which have been a newer version and replaces them with the next version.
+* [versions:use-next-versions](./use-next-versions-mojo.html) searches the pom for all versions for which a newer version is available, and replaces them with the next version.
-* [versions:use-latest-versions](./use-latest-versions-mojo.html) searches the pom for all versions which have been a newer version and replaces them with the latest version.
+* [versions:use-latest-versions](./use-latest-versions-mojo.html) searches the pom for all versions for which a newer version is available, and replaces them with the latest version.
 * [versions:use-dep-version](./use-dep-version-mojo.html) updates a dependency to a specific version.
 * [versions:commit](./commit-mojo.html) removes the `pom.xml.versionsBackup` files.
 Forms one half of the built-in "Poor Man's SCM".